openstack/kolla-ansible/doc/source/reference/logging-and-monitoring/monasca-guide.rst

    kolla-ansible monasca_cleanup

-This will remove Monasca service containers, and service configuration.
+This will remove Monasca service containers (including Kafka, Storm and ZooKeeper), and service configuration.

 Following cleanup, you may also choose to remove unused container volumes.
 It is recommended to run this manually on each Monasca service host.
 Note